 But what does this really mean?
 It means you need an exit strategy before you even begin.

 FindLaw’s service agreement is very pricey.
 In fact, you can expect to spend thousands of dollars per month or more.
-Even if you receive the metrics after the first 30 days and the results aren’t resulting in any ROI, you still have to stick around in their system of service for 90 more days.
+Even if you receive the metrics after the first 30 days and the results aren’t resulting in any ROI, you still must stick around in their system of service for 90 more days.
 That ultimately means you are trapped for 3 more months of service that isn’t providing you adequate long-term results.

 The one thing to understand when you sign FindLaw’s MSA is that they will make every effort to enforce it, including litigation.
 Unfortunately, that’s a major warning sign to steer clear of their services.